Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 </div>
 ```

 Notice that the width of the 2-of-3 column is two 1-of-3 columns plus the horizontal-grid-margin?
-We’ve already calculated the width of one 1-of-3 column, so that's:

-`2 * ((100% - 2 *  horizontal-grid-margin)/3) + horizontal-grid-margin`
+We’ve already calculated the width of one 1-of-3 column.
+That will be: `2 * ((100% - 2 *  horizontal-grid-margin)/3) + horizontal-grid-margin`

 ``` css
 .col-2-of-3 {